 The cumulative loan total does not consist of funds sent from the UK; these are the hard-earned savings of the individuals who form - and own - the trust groups, many of whom are in rural areas and might otherwise be day labourers earning less than £1.60 per day.

-After almost 10 years of working in Kenya, we have the expertise to scale up our programmes there.
+After 10 years of working in Kenya, we have the expertise to scale up our programmes there.
 We have a proven model, a cadre of expert local staff and the respect of the Anglican Church.
 There is high demand for our work: other Dioceses are regularly knocking at the door of our experienced programme management team, asking how to start a trust group; and the Archbishop of Kenya himself has invited us to replicate this model throughout Kenya.

 Our Kenyan programmes work on a savings-led model.
 This means that local partners set up village-based savings groups; we call these ‘Trust Groups’ because the trust between members is fundamental to their effectiveness.